fhessman/scientific-snap/Examples/KeplerOrbit/README.md

 ## Translation into Snap!

-First, we must identify the variables of interest.
+First, we must identify the variables of interest, remembering that every Snap!
+Sprite already comes with variables for the x- and y-positions.
 Then, we can either define Snap! variables as global variables for all blocks and Sprites, or we can assume that the simulation will occur after it is started by a "green flag" broadcast.
 Since the latter is more compact, we'll adopt the latter.

 ![initialization](./images/variables.png)